MilesCranmer/PySR/README.md

 # TODO

+- [ ] Make scaling of changes to constant a hyperparameter
 - [ ] Update hall of fame every iteration
 - [ ] Calculate feature importances of future mutations, by looking at correlation between residual of model, and the features.
     - Store feature importances of future, and periodically update it.